How to Paint Brick

 Pour paint into a paint tray and work the roller into the tray until it is fully loaded with paint.
 For best results, use a ½"-1" roller cover.

-Tip: For larger areas, consider using a 5-gallon bucket and a bucket grid.
+TIP: For larger areas, consider using a 5-gallon bucket and a bucket grid.

 • Step 4